cjnghn/smtp-fetch/README.md

-# 📮 SMTP Client for async/await
+# smtp client for node.js

 - Provide promise wrapper of eventemitter.
 - Help programming in structured manner.